 PanDA end-user clients (pathena and Ganga) are used by physicists to package and send user jobs to the PanDA server, while production jobs are submitted via a dedicated interface.
-Finally, PanDA provides a web-based monitoring tool that is used by users and operators to track the progress of the Grid jobs.
-Since late 2006 PanDA has processed over 300 million jobs; in particular, during the first half of 2012 PanDA processed over 48 million jobs
+Finally, PanDA provides a web-based monitoring tool that is used by users and operators to track the progress of the grid jobs.
+Since late 2006 PanDA has processed over 269 million jobs; in particular, during 2010 PanDA processed 110 million jobs and in the first half of 2011 it processed over 80 million jobs.